 Lead Application Engineer & Community Organizer

 Jeremy is our .bit application specialist, and works on our codebases relating to TLS, Tor, and SPV, among other projects.
-Jeremy also handles fundraising (along with Phelix), and acts as our build engineer.
+Jeremy also handles fundraising (along with Phelix), represents Namecoin at conferences, and acts as our build engineer.
 Outside of Namecoin, he has a background in console game hacking (in particular, synchronizing multiple game consoles with each other and with virtual reality hardware) and educational robotics.
 Jeremy has a Master’s degree in Computer Science and is a member of the State Sponsored Actors Club.